-Many Museum Studies students have taken advantage of semester study away programs, including:
+Museum Studies students are encouraged to advantage of semester study away programs, such as:

 These are some things that our students have to say about their semester study away experiences: